Last Updated – 20th September 2022

 Being one of the best in the UK, UOE offers a vast curriculum, encouraging over 20,000 students from across the globe to move to Exeter every year.

-Living in Exeter may not be at the centre of everything, yet it is still remarkably well connected.
+Even though Exeter isn’t at the center of everything, it is remarkably well connected.

-Blessed with three busy and well-functioning railway stations offering a host of regular departures.
+Featuring three busy and well-functioning railway stations, the city offers a variety of regular departures.